wso2/docs-is/en/docs/fragments/set-up-recaptcha.md

 2. Restart the WSO2 IS server.

-3. Login to the management console.
+3. Log in to the management console.

 4. Click **Resident** under **Identity Providers** found in the **Main** tab.